 Part B. Authorised Signatory (Where you have nominated a person as an authorised signatory who is entitled to access and carry out transactions on your accounts):

-6.8 Your Authorised Signatory receives his/her own access code to your accounts through Customs Bank Internet and Mobile Banking.
-This access code is separate and different from the access code you may have to access your accounts through Customs Bank Internet and Mobile Banking.
+6.8 Your Authorised Signatory receives his/her own Internet Banking Password to your accounts through Customs Bank Internet and Mobile Banking.
+This Internet Banking Password is separate and different from the Internet Banking Password you may have to access your accounts through Customs Bank Internet and Mobile Banking.

 6.9 Your Authorised Signatory has access to all of your accounts that are accessible through Customs Bank Internet and Mobile Banking.

 6.10.
-Your Authorised Signatory is entitled to access your accounts and carry out transactions on those accounts through Customs Bank Internet and Mobile Banking using his/her own access code.
+Your Authorised Signatory is entitled to access your accounts and carry out transactions on those accounts through Customs Bank Internet and Mobile Banking using his/her own Internet Banking Password.

 6.11 If you wish to terminate your Authorised Signatory’s access to your accounts through Customs Bank Internet and Mobile Banking you need to complete and return to us the approved form which is available at any of our Service Centres or by calling 131 728.
 We will not be liable for transactions carried out by your Authorised Signatory before we have received the approved form from you terminating your Authorised Signatory’s access to your accounts through Customs Bank Internet and Mobile Banking.

 6.12.
 You are liable for all transactions carried out by your Authorised Signatory using Customs Bank Internet and Mobile Banking.

 6.13.
 We will not be liable to you for the transactions carried out by your Authorised Signatory.